Table of Contents

 4. Clear width between two openings should not be less than 600 mm.

-1.In sloping roofs with a span greater than 6 m use trusses instead of rafters.
+1. Slopy roofs with a span greater than 6 m use trusses instead of rafters.

-9)Concrete and mortar
+9. Concrete and mortar

 Use river sand for making mortar and concrete.
 It should be sieved to remove pebbles.
 Silt must be removed by holding it against the wind.

 The following R.C. bands should be provided:-

-It is generally the fastest and economical way to achieve the safety of the building.
-The following are some of the methods in retrofitting:-
+It is generally the fastest and most economical way to achieve the safety of the building.
+The following are some of the methods for retrofitting:-

 1. Anchor roof truss to walls with brackets.